 What Height Should You Mow Your Central Texas Grass?

-Central Texas is burning up!
-If you’re properly watering and caring for your grass, it’s likely growing pretty fast.
-But it’s important to remember that your mowing heights need to be changed during the heat of the summer, depending on what type of grass is on your lawn.
+When its past dormancy, and you’re properly watering and caring for your grass, it’s likely growing pretty fast.
+But it’s important to remember that your mowing heights need to be changed depending on the season and the type of grass on your lawn.

 With that in mind, let’s go over proper mowing for two different types of grasses you might have.